asdia0/Battleship/.github/README.md

 - Simulate games
 - Find the optimal ship layout
 - Find the optimal square to search
-- Create a probability heat map of a given position
 - Play against three algorithms

 ## Documentation